rigerta/rigerta.github.io/_posts/2020-04-19-eda-with-tsql.md

 ![Tweet Length Distribution Per Sentiment](https://raw.githubusercontent.com/rigerta/rigerta.github.io/dev/images/07.PNG "Tweet Length Distribution Per Sentiment!")

-  Most of the positive and negative tweets are between 50-100 characters long
+  * Most of the positive and negative tweets are between 50-100 characters long.

-  Most of the neutral tweets are shorter - between 5-50 characters
+  * Most of the neutral tweets are shorter - between 5-50 characters.

-  There's a single tweet longer than 150 characters and that it is a neutral one.
+  * There's a single tweet longer than 150 characters and that it is a neutral one.

-We can perform the same analysis on the selected_text and see what we find.
+We can perform the same analysis on the `selected_text` and see what we find.
-The query is the same, just this time we query on the selected_text instead of the tweet text.
+The query is the same, just this time we query on the `selected_text` instead of the tweet `text`.

 <script src="https://gist.github.com/rigerta/6337131100317386100b7b00015d38d1.js"></script>